-- 4.2 (a) Employees covered by this Agreement will be employed in one of the following categories: - (1) Full-time employees; or - (2) Permanent part-time employees; or - (3) Casual employees; or - (4) Temporary employees. - 4.2 (a) (i) At the time of engagement the employer will advise each employee of the terms of their engagement and in particular whether they are full-time, permanent part-time, casual or temporary. - 4.2 (b) Casual employment Employees Bands 1 to 5 (Physical/Community Services) - 4.2 (b) (i) A casual employee for the purpose of this subclause will mean an employee who is engaged in relieving work or work of a casual nature and who is engaged and paid by the hour, but does not include an employee who could properly be classified as a full-time or part-time employee under Section 0 Ordinary hours of duty and Overtime and 4.2 (a) and 4.2 (f) of this clause.

-- 4.2 (b) (ii) A casual employee will be paid 125% of the hourly rate which a full-time employee would receive. - 4.2 (b) (iii) A casual employee will not be entitled to any pro rata annual leave, sick leave or public holidays.
+- 4.2 (a) Employees covered by this Agreement will be employed in one of the following categories: - (1) Full-time employees; or - (2) Permanent part-time employees; or - (3) Casual employees; or - (4) Temporary employees. - 4.2 (a) (i) At the time of engagement the employer will advise each employee of the terms of their engagement and in particular whether they are full-time, permanent part-time, casual or temporary. - 4.2 (b) Casual employment Employees Bands 1 to 8 - 4.2 (b) (i) A casual employee for the purpose of this clause will mean an employee who is engaged intermittently in relieving work or work of a casual and/or unexpected nature, and who is engaged and paid by the hour, but does not include an employee who could properly be classified as a full-time or part-time employee. - 4.2 (b) (ii) A casual employee will be paid 125% of the hourly rate which a full-time employee would receive if that employee was performing the duties at the time.
+A casual employee will not be entitled to any prorata annual leave, sick leave or public holidays.